4site-interactive-studios/en-iframe-craftcms/README.md

 Please Note how our template refers to the field as `entry.donationform` please update this to the handle for your field

 Lastly we must include the associated AssetBundle for the plugin which controls the automatic functionality of the iFrame.
-Add this line to the bottom of your template before the `{% endblock %}` of your content block.
+Add this line to the bottom of the head tag in your layout template.

 ```
 {% do view.registerAssetBundle("EN\\iframe\\assetbundles\\eniframefield\\EnIframeFieldAsset") %}